CoolerThinking/BCG-RISE-BDA/README.md

 Additional Lines...
-asdas

-asd
-asd
-as
-das
-d
-asd
-asd
-as
-d
 https://raw.githubusercontent.com/CoolerThinking/BCG-RISE-BDA/main/images/Autonomous_Crane.png

 This is only for testing, personal details would not be uploaded...
 Not a social media fan, lacking self-adoration syndrome / culture...